CAMB-DSbD/attestablelauncher/README.md

 of the attestable provider.
 The attestable provider can be for instance, a cloud provider who has deployed Morello Boards in his cloud infrastructure and rent attestable to clients.
-The list of operations includes attestable creation, loading it with a program, launching the program into execution, the program's collection of execution results or the program's contact details, and memory wipe.
+The list of operations includes the launching of the attestable, loading it with an executable program, launching the program into execution, collection of the program's result and  memory wipe.

 # The attestablelauncher's architecture